How To Start The Apartment Renovation Process In NYC (2026 Guide)

 The NYC Department of Buildings (DOB) doesn’t play around, and neither should you when prepping your permit application.
 Here is the paperwork you’ll need to have present and properly prepared when ready to formally submit your renovation plans:

-Your vision may be crystal clear, but it won’t mean a thing without detailed architectural plans.
+• Architectural Drawings: Your vision may be crystal clear, but it will not mean a thing without detailed architectural plans.
 These should include floor layouts, elevations, and any changes to the structure.
 Highlights should be made to the areas being updated to differentiate them from untouched areas of the home.

-Planning to remove a wall or add some weight to that rooftop terrace?
+• Structural Engineering Plans: Planning to remove a wall or add some weight to that rooftop terrace?
 A structural engineer will need to sign off.
-These plans ensure your building won’t accidentally cave in as a result of your renovation.
+These plans ensure your building will not accidentally cave in as a result of your renovation.
 Good idea.

-Before you start building that dream addition, you’ll need a current survey of your property, showing lot lines, existing structures, and anything else that proves you know where your property ends and the neighbor’s begins.
+• Property Surveys: Before you start building that dream addition, you will need a current survey of your property, showing lot lines, existing structures, and anything else that proves you know where your property ends and the neighbor's begins.

 Step 2: Local Regulations